Siddharth-lal-13/Reddit-Analysis-Dashboard/README.md

   - `plotly==5.14.1`: Interactive visualization library for graphs and charts.
   - `dash==2.9.3`: Web framework for building the interactive dashboard.
   - `networkx==3.1`: Graph theory library for network visualization.
-  - `google-geneai`: API client for Gemini-based summarization.
+  - `google-generativeai`: API client for Gemini-based summarization.
   - `gunicorn==20.1.0`: WSGI server for deployment.